-2.4 Likelihood of Financial Distress
+3.2.3 Credit Risk Spillovers and the Likelihood of Financial Distress

 If CRC captures the negative effect of intra-industry credit risk spillovers, we would expect firms with a higher CRC to be more susceptible to peer financial collapses, and ceteris paribus, have a greater likelihood of financial distress themselves.
 Table 2 evaluates the predictive power of CRC for the likelihood of financial distress during the next year.
 In Column (1), the dependent variable is equal to one if the firm experiences annual return lower than -30 percent, and zero otherwise.
 In Column (2), the dependent variable takes a value of one if the firm's interest coverage ratio is less than one in the past two years, and zero otherwise (Andrade and Kaplan, 1998).